 You can borrow up to $20,500 per year in graduate loans, from the federal government, without the need to worry about credit or income requirements.
 However, the total amount you can borrow—including your undergraduate debt—is $138,500.

-The more you can get through direct unsubsidized loans, the better off you’ll be, especially if you’re concerned about preserving protections like income-driven repayment.
+The more you can get through direct unsubsidized loans, the better off you’ll be, especially if you’re concerned about preserving protections such as income-driven repayment.

 Federal Grad PLUS Loan